josephnhtam/vsp-youtube-clone-microservices/README.md

 The DNS zone and domain name are required for domain-name-based routing.
 The Kubernetes cluster is also integrated with **ingress-nginx**, **external-dns** and **cert-manager** which automatically manage the DNS records and TLS certificates for the services.

+**This repository contains:**

-This repository contains Terraform manifests for provisioning the required infrastructure, excluding the domain name.
+- Terraform manifests for provisioning the required infrastructure, including the AKS cluster, container registry, DNS zone, virtual network, subnets.
+- Kubernetes manifests for deploying the application to the AKS cluster.
+- Azure pipelines YAML files for creating pipelines to continuously build and deploy the application.